Julia, Sesame Street’s autistic muppet, has a new campaign to help teach parents about autism

 That’s because while at least 1 in 59 children in America are autistic, most parents aren’t testing their children until later in life.
 “We know that doctors can reliably diagnose it by the time that a child is 18 months old, but research shows that that’s just not happening,” says Heidi Arthur, the chief campaign development officer at Ad Council.
 “Most kids are being diagnosed between ages 4 and 5, and that age is higher for low income and minority children.”

 Ad Council research shows that 66% of parents with kids under the age of 6 don’t screen their children at all.
 The parents of white kids screen more often than those of African American and Hispanic children.
 (The rate is 7% and 22% more frequent, respectively.)
-“The reason that screening is so important is because once you receive that diagnosis, it’s actually the beginning of being able to access early intervention,” says Angela Geiger, the president and CEO of Autism Speaks (while Autism Speaks is a controversial organization, Julia’s portrayal has been well-received).
+“The reason that screening is so important is because once you receive that diagnosis, it’s actually the beginning of being able to access early intervention,” says Angela Geiger, the president and CEO of Autism Speaks (while Autism Speaks has a history of controversy, Julia’s portrayal has been well-received).
 In general, that means gaining access to applied behavioral therapy, and potentially occupational speech or physical therapy, as needed.
 “Research proves that early intervention can really make a lifetime of difference for kids,” she says.

 Sesame Street began tackling this issue in 2015 with the launch of See Amazing in All Children, an online learning resource and books program that first introduced Julia as a character.
 “Our goal there was to provide additional resources—whether it’s for providers, parents, caregivers, educators—to give that same message of how these everyday moments and interactions demonstrate that Julia is like other children,” says Jeanette Betancourt, Sesame Workshop’s senior vice president of social impact in the United States.
 “She has much in common, although there are some differences.
 How can we all adapt to that as well?”